Karam-Allahham/CW2025/README.md

 Fix: Correct brick spawn position to top of board
 - Changed brick Y spwan position from 10 to 0 to make sure it spawns at the top instead of halfway down

+Fix: Refresh the brick preview when starting a new game
+- Added call to refresh the brick preview after creating a new game so it no shows the new brick instead of the old one